 - Set Column to the column values you want to use as columns in your pivot table. - Set Rows to the column values you want to use as rows in your pivot table. - Set Values to the column you wish to summarize. - Set Summarize by to how you wish to summarize the values: - Sum show the sum of the values.
-Non-numeric and empty values are ignored. - Maximum shows the largest value.
+Non-numeric and empty values are ignored. - $\circ$ Maximum shows the largest value.
 Non-numeric and empty values are ignored. - o Minimum shows the smallest value.
 Non-numeric and empty values are ignored. - Average shows the arithmetic mean of the values.
-Non-numeric and empty values are ignored.

-- Count shows the number of non-empty values.
-A value that contains whitespace is not considered empty. - Set Set non-calculated depending on how you want to set cells not calculated by the pivot.
+Non-numeric and empty values are ignored. - Count shows the number of non-empty values.
+A value that contains whitespace is not considered empty. - Standard deviation is the sample standard deviation (equivalent to Excel function stddev.s). - Set Set non-calculated depending on how you want to set cells not calculated by the pivot.

 - Count

 - Stats

 - Summary

-- 2.3.27 Remove Cols
+2.3.28 Remove Cols